 Qantas is the only other carrier that flies to Canada non-stop however, the service is only seasonal.
 The service runs from mid-December to late January for peak season.

-Unfortunately, these are Australia’s only direct services to and from Canada but there are a ton of ways to get there if you’re willing to connect somewhere.
+Unfortunately, these are Australia’s only direct services to and from Canada but there are a ton of ways to get there if you’re willing to connect somewhere through another country.

 connecting from a USA flight is quite easy and they have many flights to choose from.
 It’s also good that the most flights departing Australia arrive into the United States in the morning making it easier to be flexible with a connection into Canada.

 The other great way to connect into Canada is via Asia.
-Cathay Pacific and Japan Airlines run services per into Canadian ports like Vancouver and Toronto.
+Cathay Pacific, ANA & Japan Airlines are just some of the carriers that run services into Canadian ports like Vancouver and Toronto.